mathcale/jat/README.md

 ## Install

 1. Navigate to the [Releases](https://github.com/mathcale/jat/releases) page;
-2. Download the corresponding version to your OS;
+2. Download the corresponding version for your OS;
 3. Decompress the archive and place its content on a directory of your choice (preferably `$HOME/.local/bin`);
 4. _(Optional)_ Add this directory to PATH, if it's not already;
 5. Done!